cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-honojs-site.md

 # Deploy a Honojs site

-[Hono](https://honojs.dev/) - [炎] means flame🔥 in Japanese - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, and others.
+[Hono](https://honojs.dev/) - [炎] means flame🔥 in Japanese - is a small, simple, and ultrafast web framework for Cloudflare Pages/Workers, Deno, Bun, and others.
 Fast, but not only fast.
 In this guide, you will create a new Honojs application and deploy it using Cloudflare Pages.

 ## Creating a new project